Alvov1/Distributed-data-collection-system/README.md

 All information transmitted between client and server is encrypted using Windows CryptoAPI.
 Asynchronous RSA1 is used for key exchange, and synchronous RC4 is used afterwards for data transmission.

+Serving clients on the server is implemented using Windows I/O completion ports.

 Windows MSVC compiler only.